bbauska/W3Cx-5of5/README.md

 above-mentioned specifications, and further details on those when selecting the one of interest.</p>

-<p>The W3C cheatsheet is only available as a <a href="https://dev.w3.org/2009/cheatsheet/doc/">
+<p>The W3C cheatsheet is only available as a <a href="https://dev.w3.org/2009/cheatsheet/doc/" target="_blank" rel="noopener noreferrer">
 pure Web application</a>.</p>

 <h4>Help build the Web Platform!</h4>